 23.976 / 24 fps, 29.97 / 30 fps, or 59.97 / 60 fps

 Uncompressed audio is preferable.
 224 kbps or higher, avoid variable audio bit rates.

-Videos should be encoded with sufficient bitrate so as to not add any noticable artifacts.
+Videos should be encoded with sufficient bitrate so as to not add any noticeable artifacts.
 Space is not in shortage, so go big.
 Interlaced video is strongly discouraged as it typically looks poor on modern displays.
-Variable framerate encoding is strongly discouraged due to inconsistent playback among editors and players.
+Variable frame rate encoding is strongly discouraged due to inconsistent playback among editors and players.

 - Accepted File Types

 MP4 or MKV are preferred but we will also accept AVI or WMV.

 We request videos shorter than 7 minutes but we have made exceptions in the past for videos we’ve deemed worthy of the extra time provided.
 These decisions are made by the judging staff on a case by case basis.

 - Title Bumpers

 - Please try to provide a creditless version of your video.
 We create custom bumpers for each video and category in an attempt to create a “clean” and uniform contest.

 We understand some contests require you to create bumpers for your videos to be submit and while you’re welcome to submit those videos we do request you remove the bumpers first.